 With an estimated 10 million children who struggle to read, it is even more important for teachers to take a comprehensive approach to reading instruction.
-A way to do this is provide a literacy rich classroom and to also implement the five components to reading.
+A way to do this is to implement the five components of reading.
 Without all five components, instruction will be unsuccessful.
 This includes reading fluency.
-While it may not seem that the speed which one reads would have an impact on overall reading success, it does.
+While it may not seem that the speed at which one reads would have an impact on overall reading success, it does.
 In fact, like all the others, it has a lasting impact.
 I’m here today to answer some important questions when it comes to teaching reading fluency.

 Teaching reading is a big task.
 Big enough that a comprehensive approach needs to be taken, which is why research now identifies that reading instruction should include five components:

-- phonemic awareness – the ability to hear and identify phonemes, the smallest units of sound
+- phonemic awareness – the ability to hear, identify, and manipulate phonemes, the smallest units of sound

 - phonics – the sound/grapheme relationship of letters and combinations make words and meaning